afope/afope/README.md

 ---

+## 👩🏿‍💻 day job

+currently building consumer products at adidas. previously worked on healthcare tech, blockchain platforms, and digital media.
+8+ years shipping production code.

+## 🎨 after hours

+this is my playground—where i experiment, break things, and build for fun.

+---

 ## 🚀 **work in progress** - building the future of digital experiences

 > _"exploring the intersection of generative art, interactive design, and emerging technologies to create innovative experiences that connect with users in meaningful ways."_

-this repository represents an evolving showcase of my journey as a creative technologist, where art meets code and innovation drives every pixel. currently in active development, i'm enjoying aiming to explore the boundaries of what's possible in the browser.
+this repository represents an evolving showcase of my journey as a software enginner and creative technologist, where art meets code and innovation drives every pixel. currently in active development, i'm exploring the boundaries of what's possible in the browser.

 ---